jepser/typeform/readme.txt

 == Frequently Asked Questions ==

+= The button doesn't do anything, is it a bug? =

+For now we just support visual editor, if you're in text mode, the plugin won't work as intented.

 = How can I add a Typeform to my content? =

 Just click the button beside the Media Upload button complete the form fields, just the URL is required.